SATHish64103/Audiogram-plot/README.md

 # Audiogram
-This live script generates audiogram with user defined thresholds
+This live script can be used generate audiogram with user defined thresholds